alloverse/allo-assets/README.md

-# Alloverse app template
+# Alloverse Asset functionality showcase

 This is an Alloverse app.
 You can
 [read about Alloverse app](https://alloverse.com/develop-apps/) on Alloverse's website.

-__psst, you should summarize and explain your project here!__
+This app reads the files.txt and adds graphical entities into the world.

+Only supports models for now.

 ## Developing